exercism/python/concepts/recursion/about.md

 She is a little concerned that the recursive approach uses more steps than the looping approach, and so is less "performant".
 But re-writing the problem using recursion has definitely helped her deal with ugly nested looping (_a performance hazard_), extensive state mutation, and confusion around complex conditional logic.
-It also feels more "readable" - she is sure that when she comes back to this code after a break, she will be able to read through and remember what it does more easily.
+It also feels more "readable" — she is sure that when she comes back to this code after a break, she will be able to read through and remember what it does more easily.

 In the future, Adya may try to work through problems recursively first.
 She may find it easier to initially walk through the problem in clear steps when nesting, mutation, and complexity are minimized.
 After working out the basic logic, she can then focus on optimizing her initial recursive steps into a more performant looping approach.

-Even later, when she learns about `tuples`, Adya could consider further "optimizing" approaches, such as using a `list comprehension` with `Calendar.itermonthdates`, or memoizing certain values.
+Even later, when she learns about [concept:python/tuples](), Adya could consider further "optimizing" approaches, such as using a [`list comprehension`][list-comprehension] with [`Calendar.itermonthdates`][itermonthssates], or [memoizing][memoization] certain values.

 ## Recursive Variation: The Tail Call